 They were built by Polish company Remontowa and sailed to London from Poland.

-The improvements will contribute to the Mayor's Transport Strategy and support the Mayor's goals for cleaner air.
+The improvements will contribute to the Mayor's Transport Strategy and support the Mayor's goals for cleaner air and more river transport.

 Benefits for customers include:

 The new boats meet London's Low Emission Zone standards because they use a diesel-electric hybrid propulsion system.
-This means these boats will:
+This means these boats are: